 This report, including the opinion, has been prepared for and only for the company's directors as a body for Purposes in accordance with our engagement letter and for no other purpose.
-We do not, in giving these opinions, accept or assume responsibility for any other purpose or to any other person to whom this report is shown or into whose hands it may come, including without limitation under any contractual obligations of the company, save where expressly agreed by our prior consent in writing.
+We do not, in giving these opinions, accept or assume responsibility for any other purpose or to any other person to whom this report is shown or into whose hands it may come save where expressly agreed by our prior consent in writing. in accordance with our engagement letter dated 10 May 2021 and for no other purpose.
+We do not, in giving this opinion, accept or assume responsibility for any other person to whom this report is shown or into whose hands it may come or to any other person to whom this report is shown or into whose hands it may come, including without limitation under any contractual obligations of the company, save where expressly agreed by our prior consent in writing.